ucsb-cs32/s21/_lab/lab01.md

 -----------------------
 ### Submitting via Gradescope

 The lab assignment "Lab01" should appear in your Gradescope dashboard in CMPSC 32.
-If you haven't submitted anything for this assignment yet, Gradescope will prompt you to upload your files.
+If you haven't submitted anything for this assignment yet, Gradescope will prompSubmit your files with your github repo like last week.

-For this lab, you will need to upload a zip file of the entire project (just the .cpp, .h and Makefile - not the .o or executables).
-Submit your files with your github repo like last week.

 If you already submitted something on Gradescope, it will take you to their "Autograder Results" page.
 There is a "Resubmit" button on the bottom right that will allow you to update the files for your submission.